top of page

 How long was the visit?

 We were there for 5 hours on a Sunday and only left as we had a flight to catch.
-We had just about read and interacted with everything, but it was quiet and during summer holidays I would imagine it would be busier.
+We had just about read and interacted with everything, but it was quiet and during the school summer holidays I would imagine it would be busier.
 The brand recommend a 3 hour visit, so we took a bit longer but did stop for lunch in the café.

 How much are tickets?